reverse-hash/bitcoin-full-node-with-docker/README.md

 ## About the project

-Dockerized node to access on your LAN.
-On port 50002, <a href="https://github.com/romanz/electrs">Electrs</a> will be available to connect any Electrum compatible wallet and via HTTPS on port 3003, <a href="https://github.com/janoside/btc-rpc-explorer">BTC RPC Explorer</a> to explore the blockchain.
-The node will participate in the Bitcoin network by exchanging blocks with other nodes via Tor; and optionally, it will be accesible from anywhere also via Tor.
+Deploy a dockerized node accessible from your local network (LAN).
+Electrs will be available for connecting any Electrum-compatible wallet and BTC Explorer will allow blockchain exploration.

+The node will participate in the Bitcoin network by exchanging blocks with other nodes via Tor.
+Optionally, it can also be made accessible from anywhere through Tor.

 The following services are deployed: